OfficeDev/VBA-content/VBA/Excel-VBA/articles/range-autocomplete-method-excel.md

 # Range.AutoComplete Method (Excel)

 Returns an AutoComplete match from the list.
-If there?s no AutoComplete match or if more than one entry in the list matches the string to complete, this method returns an empty string.
+If there's no AutoComplete match or if more than one entry in the list matches the string to complete, this method returns an empty string.

 ## Syntax